sybilhoangRG/support.balsamiq.com/content/ui101/patterns.md

 * ["Elements of a Design Pattern," by Jared Spool](https://articles.uie.com/elements_of_a_design_pattern/)

-[^Footnote 1 - Fish Taco Recipe]: Recipe for Fish Tacos: [https://www.youtube.com/watch?v=lk94Fe6auDU&index=68](https://www.youtube.com/watch?v=lk94Fe6auDU&index=68)
-[^footnote 2]: Origin of Design Pattern: A design pattern in architecture and computer science is a formal way of documenting a solution to a design problem in a particular field of expertise.
+[^footnote 2]: More about the origins of design patterns: A design pattern in architecture and computer science is a formal way of documenting a solution to a design problem in a particular field of expertise.
 The idea was introduced by the architect Christopher Alexander in the field of architecture, and has been adapted for various other disciplines, including computer science.
 An organized collection of design patterns that relate to a particular field is called a pattern language.